ADHD College Student Adjustments

 - Disclose your condition to your instructors.
 While most experts recommend that you not disclose your diagnosis openly to your peers, it is a good idea to let your instructors know that you have ADHD.
 They may be more forthcoming with extensions, and in some cases, you may be given extra time to complete examinations.

 - Manage your schedule.
-While many students with ADHD plan to take very light course loads in their first semesters, this can actually be detrimental as your schedule may not provide enough structure.
+While many students with ADHD plan to take very light course loads in their first semesters, this can be detrimental as your schedule may not provide enough structure.
 Work on striking the right balance by starting with a full course load, then adjusting it if necessary.

 - Ask for help.
-Getting help when you need it shows strength of character, not weakness.
+Getting help when you need it shows the strength of character, not weakness.
 Don’t hesitate to reach out to campus support networks, instructors, parents and your doctor if you need help.

 Your first semester will come with many challenges, but if you prepare properly, you’ll be equipped to meet them.
 Don’t worry too much if you struggle to adapt to college life -- many students do.
 There’s nothing wrong with taking a lighter course load or cutting back on extracurricular activities to give yourself more time to study and complete assignments.